The Schr\"odinger Bridge between Gaussian Measures has a Closed Form: Empirical Evaluation

-\looseness -1 The purpose of our experiments is to demonstrate that by leveraging second order moment information, \textsc{GSBflow} is significantly more stable compared to other \ac{SB}-based objectives, specially when moving beyond the assumption that $\distend$ is a simple Gaussian.
-Indeed, while performing competitively in the generative setting ($\Ncal_0 \rightarrow \distend$), our method \textit{outperforms} when modeling the evolution of two complex distributions ($\distinit \rightarrow \distend$), the most general and ambitious setting to estimate a bridge, as shown on synthetic data and high-dimensional single-cell differentiation processes.
+The purpose of our experiments is to demonstrate that, by leveraging moment information, \textsc{GSBflow} is significantly more stable compared to other \ac{SB}-based objectives, especially when moving beyond the \emph{generative} setting where $\distend$ is a simple Gaussian.
+Indeed, while performing competitively in the {generative} setting ($\Ncal_0 \rightarrow \distend$), our method \textit{outperforms} when modeling the evolution of two complex distributions ($\distinit \rightarrow \distend$), the most general and ambitious setting to estimate a bridge.
+This is demonstrated on synthetic data as well as a task from molecular biology concerned with modeling the dynamics of cellular systems, i.e., single-cell genomics \citep{macosko2015highly, frangieh2021multimodal, kulkarni2019beyond}.